Knwhit20/bamazon/README.md

 Bamazon Node.js and MySQL application

+Here is a link to my Github: https://github.com/Knwhit20/bamazon

 In this activity, you'll be creating an Amazon-like storefront with the MySQL skills you learned this unit.
 The app will take in orders from customers and deplete stock from the store's inventory.

 Project Instructions